uffe/awesome-react-components/readme.md

 # Single Date Picker

-*Allow user to select a date.
+<em>Allow user to select a date.

 I want the user to be able to pick an arbitrary date.

-What are the high-quality react date picker libraries out there?*
+What are the high-quality react date picker libraries out there?</em>

  - [react-dates](https://github.com/airbnb/react-dates) - An easily internationalizable, mobile-friendly datepicker library for the web.
  - [react-infinite-calendar](https://github.com/clauderic/react-infinite-calendar) - Infinite scrolling date-picker built with React, with localization, themes, keyboard support, and more.